-⊠State/territory agency responsible for implementing the Maternal and Child Home Visitation programs grant.
-Describe:
+State/territory agency responsible for implementing the Maternal and Child Home Visitation programs grant.

-The Hawai'i Department of Human Services collaborates with Department of Health, including the Maternal and Childhood Home Visitation programs, to coordinate and promote access to the child care subsidies for families participating in the home visitation program.
+The Hawai'i Department of Human Services collaborates with Department of Health, including the Maternal and Childhood Home Visitation programs, to coordinate and promote access to the child care subsidies for families participating in the home visitation program

-☑ Agency responsible for Early and Periodic Screening, Diagnostic, and Treatment.
-Describe:
+Agency responsible for Early and Periodic Screening, Diagnostic, and Treatment.

 The Hawai'i Department of Human Services is the lead CCDF agency, and the Benefit, Employment and Support Services Division, which houses the CCDF administrators, collaborates with the Department's Med-QUEST Division, which is the agency providing eligible low-income adults and children access to health and medical coverage through managed care plans, on strategies to improve access to wellness services and medical coverage for families who qualify for child care subsidies, in order to meet the developmental and health needs of our vulnerable children.
-The QUEST program is designed to provide Quality care, Universal access, Efficient utilization, Stabilizing costs, and to Transform the way health care is provided to recipients.
+The QUEST program is designed to provide \mathbf{Q} uality care, \mathbf{U} niversal access, \mathbf{E} fficient utilization, \mathbf{S} tabilizing costs, and to \mathbf{I} ransform the way health care is provided to recipients.
 Med-QUEST developed an informational hand-out that is posted on the Department's consumer education website and is given out to families applying for or receiving child care subsidies.
-Med-QUEST also developed and provided training to the Department's child care training contractor staff, the statewide resource and referral contractor staff, and the Benefit, Employment and Support Services Staff Development trainers who incorporated the EPSDT and Medicaid information into the training a for TANF and non-TANF child care eligibility determination staff.
+Med-QUEST also will develop and provide training to the Department's child care training contractor staff, the statewide resource and referral contractor staff, and the Benefit, Employment and Support Services Staff Development trainers who will incorporate the EPSDT and Medicaid information into the training a for TANF and non-TANF child care eligibility determination staff.

-⊠State/territory agency responsible for child welfare.
-Describe:
+State/territory agency responsible for child welfare.

 The Hawai'i Department of Human Services is the lead CCDF agency, and the Benefit, Employment and Support Services Division, which houses the CCDF administrators, collaborates with the Department's Social Services Division, which is the agency serving children in child welfare, on strategies to improve coordination of services for children whose families are involved with child welfare and are receiving child care subsidies and early childhood services to meet the needs of these vulnerable children.
 The Department also supports the training of foster parents through the Department's contracted training services to promote knowledge about child development and best practices in working with children ages birth to five years.
 The two Divisions established a Memorandum of Agreement to ensure that foster parents are made aware by Social Services Division Child Welfare Services' staff about the child care subsidy program, where foster parents can apply and receive child care subsidies for eligible foster children who are U.S. citizens or legal permanent residents when the foster parents have an eligible CCDF activity of employment, attending school, and/or in a job training program.

-☐State/territory liaison for military child care programs.
-Describe:
+State/territory liaison for military child care programs.

+Describe

-☐ Provider groups or associations.
-Describe:
+Provider groups or associations.

+Describe

-☐Parent groups or organizations.
-Describe:
+Parent groups or organizations.

-□Other.
-Describe:
+Describe

+Other.
+Describe